talvezjoaopedro/social-links-app/README.md

 # Social links profile solution - Challenge by Frontendmentor.io

-This is a solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Social links profile challenge](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).

 ## Overview